SuperCh-SE-NCSU/Project2_badsmell/README.md

   Project3: 72.2% in 93 issues
 ```

 ####13.
-"Unusually small" number of issues handled only by one person
+"Unusually small or large" number of commits made by one person

-A issue handled only by one person means this issue is opened and closed by same person and no other guys write comments below this issue.
-We define number of issues handles only by one person less than 10% indicates this person is a "passenger".
-And it means responsibility distribution of this team may be uneven.
+We define number of commits made by one person less than certain percentage of total commits indicates this person is a "passenger".
+And the number of commits made by one person more than certain percentage of total commits indicates this person is a "great dictator".The result can also indicate whether responsibility distribution of this team is uneven or not.

 <b>Scripts are found here</b>

 #####Result
-We also calculated percentage of issues using milestones.
+We count the number of commits each user made, and calaulate the percentage.

 ```
-Unusually small" number of issues handled only by one person:
+Unusually small or large" number of issues handled only by one person:
  Project1:
-          user 1: 40.6
+          user 1: 193	42.4%
-          user 2: 54
+          user 2: 180	39.5%
-          user 3: 7
+          user 3: 82	18.1%
   Project2:
-          user 1: 1
+          user 1: 48	33.3%
-          user 2: 4
+          user 2: 48	33.3%
-          user 3: 20
+          user 3: 26	18.1%
-          user 4: 78
+          user 4: 22	15.3%
   Project3:
-          user 1: 187
+          user 1: 151	39.9%
-          user 2: 101
+          user 2: 127	33.6%
-          user 3: 29
+          user 3: 62	16.4%
-          user 4: 6
+          user 4: 38	10.1%
 ```

 ####14.
-"Unusually large" number of issues handle by one person

-We define number of issues handles only by one person more than 70% indicates this person is a "great dictator".
-And it also means responsibility distribution of this team may be uneven.

-<b>Scripts are found here</b>

-Result

-####15.
 Issue participating times of each user

 This feature calculates each user's frequency of attendency.